Codappix/cdx_logging/Documentation/source/index.rst

 AnsiConsole
     Will output all log entries without buffering to `stdout`.
-    Output will not styled.
+    Output will not be styled.
 Messages are displayed colored depending on their log level.

 Example configuration::